RobMertens/avrtimerlib/README.md

 timer[4] = TimerFactory::startBelt()->produce(t_alias::T4);
 timer[5] = TimerFactory::startBelt()->produce(t_alias::T5);
 ```

+### Ticks and time

+Ok, now the math part appears.
+The concepts of tick and time are a must to initiate them properly.
+The Arduino MEGA runs on a clock frequency of 16 MHz which equals 16.000.000 Hz.
+The time it takes for one tick is equal to 0.0625e-8[!] us which is very very fast.
+An 8-bit timer uses one byte of information.
+The number of ticks to reach the maximum value is equal to 255 (2^8 - 1).
+This means that the timer reaches its TOP count value in 15.94 us.

+//TODO::formula here

+Every clock-tick the timer ups the count value.
+This means that the time corresponding to each tick equals:

+//TODO::formula here

+The time per timer tick depends on the oscillator on the Arduino and the prescale value.
+The timer tick value [\ms] is calculated as follows.

+To calculate the total count time, we multiply it by the number of ticks depending on bitness and specified TOP.

 AVR timers have two distict operation modes.
 Firstly the **interrupt** mode.
 In this mode the timer count to a specific value, either TOP or a manually set value.
 When the timer reaches this value an interrupt is fired.
 These timer modes are shown in the table below.